 1. Research, research and more research

-No doubt you have a great idea, but without putting in the research to assess your idea you won’t know if it has the potential to succeed.
-Ask yourself:
+You have a great idea, but without researching and assessing its feasibility, you won’t know if it has the potential to succeed.

 - Is my idea solving a problem?